 New to comics and want to know how to collect comic books?

+First, you should get this comic book guide – here.
 While most comic book collectors can vividly remember the comics they read cover to cover and collected during their childhood, some collectors might not have discovered comic books until they were an adult.
 That’s okay!
 Collecting comic books is a very exciting hobby for fans of all ages with dozens of huge comic cons around the United States every year as well as smaller local cons.
 Maybe you’ve been to a comic con and thought about getting into collecting but you are not sure where to begin.
-That’s why we have created this step-by-step guide to collecting comic books found below.
+That’s why we have created this step-by-step guide to collecting comic books found

 Take your time learning about popular superheroes and their key issues.
 Key issues are more likely to increase in value.
 When you start purchasing comic books it’s best to buy the ones you really like because then you’ll always be happy about your purchase.
 Decide on a monthly budget and stick to it, or you may find yourself running out of comic book funds and storage space way before you have the collection of your dreams.
 Pace yourself in the beginning is our #1 piece of advice.